 1. Governance

-As this committee — led by the head of our Sustainability Promotion Division — discusses and formulates policies/plans for driving actions to address climate change and other sustainability priorities across the SATO Group, it will refer those matters that may significantly impact business strategies and management plans to the Senior Executive Management Meeting, providing reports and deliberation outcomes to facilitate top-level decision-making at the meeting.
+The Sustainability Promotion Committee, which reports directly to our Executive Officers Meeting, works on driving actions to address climate change and other sustainability priorities across the SATO Group.
+Led by the head of the Sustainability Promotion Department and overseen by our board of directors, the committee comprises members from corporate planning and key business divisions to ensure we infuse sustainability into our business growth efforts.
+It will refer those matters that may significantly impact business strategies and management plans to the Executive Officers Meeting, providing reports and deliberation outcomes to facilitate top-level decision-making at the meeting.

 Climate change governance at SATO